You can use mailbox.org with individual domains. However, there are a few points you need to keep in mind, so please read this article carefully.

 example.net.
 IN MX 10 mxext1.mailbox.org. example.net.
 IN MX 10 mxext2.mailbox.org. example.net.
 IN MX 20 mxext3.mailbox.org.

 Note: As soon as your MX records appear on our server, we will receive all of your domain’s e-mails.
 If the target mailboxes were not set as aliases on our end, our system will reject the e-mails with a failure notification (‘User unknown’)!
 For this reason, always create mailboxes first and then change the corresponding MX records!

 SPF records should be configured in the DNS zone of your web domain.
 All you need to do is create an “include” statement for the SPF entries of mailbox.org.
 Add a TXT or SPF record for your domain with the following content:

 As a result, your current configuration will inherit the SPF settings of mailbox.org.
 That means the IP addresses of our outgoing mail systems (which are used for sending your mailbox.org e-mails) will be passed on automatically.
 If you use more than one server for sending e-mails, you should extend the statement above to include their IP networks as well.

 Please note that we cannot offer any further support for individual SPF setups.
-Also note that we tend to frown upon the use of “-all” in SPF records, when used for ordinary web domains. our systems are set up to interpret all occurrences of “-all” as “?all” by default, in order to maintain a reliable e-mail transmission service throughout.
+Also note that we tend to frown upon the use of “-all” in SPF records, when used for ordinary web domains.
+This is the reason, why our SPF records are set to "~all".
 For details on this particular issue, please consult this talk about SPF/DKIM by the Heinlein Support GmbH.